usnistgov/SFA/README.md

 ## Prerequisites

 The STEP File Analyzer and Viewer can only be built and run on Windows computers.
+This is due to a dependence on the IFCsvr toolkit that is used to read and parse STEP files.
+That toolkit only runs on Windows.

 Microsoft Excel is required to generate spreadsheets.
 CSV (comma-separated values) files will be generated if Excel is not installed.

 **You must first install and run the NIST version of the STEP File Analyzer and Viewer before running your own version.**